schneems/schneems/talks.md

 <iframe src="https://www.youtube.com/embed/Aczy01drwkg?start=287" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 Note/warning: I wouldn't do a talk with a voice actor again.
 I did another talk later with a similar concept of [having a dialog with a pretend character](https://www.youtube.com/watch?v=-8UQMH6p-Mw&list=PL9oQ7yETvN12aRSuBWqjrCjwtKugdAPrT&index=3), but I provided/read their parts which is much less jarring.
-"How to (contribute to) Open Source" is **acutally** my new favorite, but I don't have a great video of it.
+"How to (contribute to) Open Source" is **actually** my new favorite, but I don't have a great video of it.

 > I turned this into a [blog post with full technical examples](https://schneems.com/2020/09/16/the-lifechanging-magic-of-tidying-ruby-object-allocations/)